Jay Kennedy Harris: Acting

-Before being recruited into the AFL, Kennedy Harris had a regular role in the 2010 ABC 1 TV show, Dead Gorgeous, starring in all 13 episodes as Charlie.
+Before being recruited into the AFL, Kennedy Harris had a regular role in the 2010 ABC1 TV show, Dead Gorgeous, starring in all 13 episodes as Charlie.
 He has also been in an episode of Neighbours, credited as Cub Scout No. 2, and was in the film, Blessed, as Young Jimmy.
 Kennedy Harris was also in a protective services officers recruitment campaign commercial by Victoria Police.